matjazbravc/Consul.ServiceDiscovery.Demo/README.md

 ```
 ## Setup the Containers

 To execute compose file, open Powershell, and navigate to the compose file in the root folder.
-Then execute the following command: **docker-compose up -d --build** which starts and runs all services.
+Then execute the following command: **docker-compose up -d --build --remove-orphans** which starts and runs all services.
 The **-d** parameter executes the command detached.
 This means that the containers run in the background and don’t block your Powershell window.
 To check all running containers use command **docker ps**.

 ![](res/Docker.jpg)